RhinoW/exe-kiteboarders.co.uk/content/spot-guide/seafront.md

 The Channel just in front of the beach has a very strong tide and the area can get very busy in summer so it's for **experienced kiters only**, unless you have boat support to get you out to the sandbank.

-Kitesurfers must give way to _all_ other vessels in the Navigation Channel and maintain a 50m clearance.
+Kitesurfers must give way to _all_ other vessels in the Navigation Channel and maintain an adequate clearance.

 <!--more-->